Ben-PH/shader_brot/README.md

 # Fancy title
 Thanks for having a look at this side-project of mine.
+It's the first thing I've made that I'm proud, and excited, to share.

 Youtube playlist of demos [here](https://www.youtube.com/playlist?list=PLrriSbGy4itgS2tNGbgveFjb-8Tf1CnDN&fbclid=IwAR1ycQVb1wZEr-Wvt88IrNlIXRAsMfT7I61Vg9etkCPbW8HDAkdq9Y8p2lI)

-If you're interested, I'm currently looking for mentors in Rust, game-dev, and writing and using shaders (or a combination of those).
+If you're interested, I'm currently looking for mentors in Rust, game-dev, and writing and using shaders (or any combination of those).
 I can't guarantee anything in return beyond gratitude, but I love to teach and mentor, so maybe we can find something.

+To me, this is a significant accomplishment.
+At the start, I knew:
+ * Relatively little Rust
+ * Nothing about shaders - what they are, how they are used, how they are coded, etc.
+ * Very little about running something outside the terminal
+ * How to use a game engine

+I have made significant progress on all of these, and I don't plan to stop.

-## Installation and running
+# Installation

-### Build tools
+## Build tools
 This builds with rust.
 If you don't have rust you can find instructions [here](https://www.rust-lang.org/tools/install).
 If you don't have them already, you'll need `curl` and `git` most likely

 Also need the dev-tools for the game engine.
 [See reference if needed](https://github.com/ggez/ggez/blob/master/docs/BuildingForEveryPlatform.md)